jwangjie/CarND-Extended-Kalman-Filter-Project/README.md

 # Extended Kalman Filter

-In this project we utilized a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+In this project we utilized a kalman filter to estimate the state of a moving car with noisy lidar and radar measurements in a simulator.
+A Kalman Filter to process only laser measurements was also conducted [here](https://github.com/jwangjie/SDC-Extended-Kalman-Filter-Project/tree/master/Laser-Measurement-Kallam-Filter).

 ![alt text](https://github.com/jwangjie/SDC-Extended-Kalman-Filter-Project/blob/master/EKF.GIF)